populse/mia_processes/docs/source/documentation/pipelines/preprocess/Bold_spatial_preprocessing1.rst

       ex. /home/username/data/derived_data/wAnat.nii

 - *smoothed_func*
-    The final, realigned then coregistered then normalised then smoothed, functional images (a list of items which are an existing file name).
+    The final, realigned then registered with the anatomical image, then normalised then smoothed, functional images (a list of items which are an existing file name).

     ::